 Although paid systems can use torrents for file distribution, they aren’t as popular as the sites and groups that get you free stuff.
 Comparitech doesn’t condone copyright infringement, and so this article focuses on subscription media distribution systems that employ the BitTorrent protocol to let you get entertainment legally.

 Given that BitTorrent is frequently used for illegal downloading, ISPs look out for torrenting traffic.
-Even if you use the torrenting system for legal purposes, your internet service provider might still flag you.
+Your internet service provider might still flag you even if you use the torrenting system for legal purposes.
 In this case, you could be penalized for downloading and get caught up in a legal tangle even if you did nothing wrong.
 ISPs often use Sandvine or a similar system that identifies torrenting traffic and sends RESET commands to the peer.
 This results in your connections constantly dropping, making it impossible to download anything.

-In order to avoid the problems that can arise from your ISP detecting your torrent activities, it is just better to mask your internet traffic.
+To avoid the problems that can arise from your ISP detecting your torrent activities, it is just better to mask your internet traffic.
 This is a service that VPNs perform well.
 However, there are a few issues to take into consideration when choosing a VPN for torrenting.
-You need to find a service that has all of the following attributes:
+You need to find a service with all of the following attributes:

 - Fast speeds for quick downloads